tbates/umx/inst/developer/build OpenMx.md

 2. Run `xcode-select --install` in a terminal window to get standard C libraries etc
   * *note*: app store will update it thereafter.

-2023-09-29 07:34:10.218 R[38815:717019] WARNING: Secure coding is not enabled for restorable state!
-Enable secure coding by implementing NSApplicationDelegate.applicationSupportsSecureRestorableState: and returning YES.